UiO-IN3110/UiO-IN3110.github.io/assignments/material_assignment2/README_outline.md

 Here you can explain how to use the code, e.g.

-To do a the user needs to run the following command
+To do "A" the user needs to run the following command

 ```bash
 commmand1 arguments
 ```

-To do b the user needs to run the following command
+To do "B" the user needs to run the following command

 ```bash
 commmand2 arguments